apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/4-components.md

 ## Metrics

-MXNet includes a `metrics` API that you can use to evaluate how your model is doing.
+MXNet includes a `metrics` API that you can use to evaluate how your model is performing.
 This is typically used during training to monitor performance on the validation set.
-MXNet includes commonly used metrics:
+MXNet includes many commonly used metrics, a few are listed below:

 -
 [Accuracy](https://mxnet.apache.org/versions/1.6/api/python/docs/api/metric/index.html#mxnet.metric.Accuracy)